How to become an international house sitter in 2021

-A lot of this information will depend on your country of origin and where you decide to go.
+A lot of the information will depend on your country of origin and where you decide to go.
 For instance, an American going to Canada won't experience so many unknown cultural differences, whereas a Brit heading to Mexico is likely to encounter many!

 If you've been used to house or pet sitting locally and charging for your services, you'll immediately notice a difference when looking at house sits that are advertised internationally.

-Many international house sitters do NOT charge for house and pet sitting.
+Most international house sitters do NOT charge for house and pet sitting.

 Instead they provide a valued service to pet and property owners, in return for free accommodation.
 This exchange is built around trust, not money.
 It's a concept that's at the heart of the international house sitting industry.

 There's actually a very practical reason for this too.
 In most overseas countries it would be considered as "work" if you take payment for house sitting services.
 And... this would mean you'd need to apply for a work visa, often much more difficult to obtain than a standard tourist visa.
 So it's easier for everyone if money doesn't pass hands.